 We expect to deploy at least 80% of the net proceeds of this offering in Agency RMBS backed by 30-year and 15-year fixed rate mortgages.
+Taking into account our targeted leverage ratios and the targeted allocation of our equity capital described above, we estimate that, during the six month period following the completion of this offering, our assets will be allocated 0-10% to non-Agency RMBS and 90-100% to Agency RMBS.

 Our asset acquisition decisions will be based on market conditions and other factors that our Manager deems relevant at the applicable time.
-We reserve the right to change our targeted allocation at any time and from time to time, depending on prevailing market conditions, including, among other things, the pricing and supply of Agency RMBS, the performance of our portfolio and the availability and terms of financing.
+Based on our assessment of the current market environment, we expect to initially maintain the targeted allocation of our equity capital provided above for a minimum period of approximately six months.
+However, we cannot assure you that we will not change the targeted allocation described above prior to that time.
+We reserve the right to change our targeted allocation at any time and from time to time, depending on prevailing market conditions, including, among other things, the pricing and supply of Agency RMBS, the performance of our portfolio and the availability and terms of financing and our assessment of actual or potential governmental policy changes or interventions.
 Capital allocated to a particular class of Agency RMBS may reflect the actual usage of cash, such as in connection with the payment of the purchase price for such assets or in connection with the posting of collateral with third parties in connection with the financing of such assets, or may represent deemed allocations of capital pursuant to internal liquidity guidelines in connection with the financing or maintenance of such assets.
 We expect to borrow against our Agency RMBS securities through reverse repurchase agreements and use the proceeds of the borrowings to acquire additional assets.
 Over time, we expect to deploy or redeploy our capital in a more diversified portfolio of our target assets that may include MSRs and other mortgage- and real estate-related assets.
 We may also use the net proceeds of this offering for general corporate purposes.